Hiking Trolltunga Norway Complete Guide

 Trolltunga in Norway (also called Trolls Tongue) is a rock projection located between Oslo and Bergen.
 It is located in Hardangerfjord and overlooks Ringedalsvatnet, a beautiful lake with deep blue waters.
 You have to hike to get there and even though it’s a strenuous and demanding hike, the views at the end are rewarding.
-This travel guide has all the tips you need for hiking Trolltunga and/or camping there as well as what to expect and what you need to do to prepare for it.
-This Norwegian hike should be on everyone’s bucket list and will make you feel tired but extremely accomplished afterwards.
+This travel guide has all the tips you need for your Trolltunga hike: what to expect and what you need to do to prepare for it, as well as a checklist for camping Trolltunga.
+This is one of the best hikes in Norway and should be on everyone’s bucket list and will make you feel tired but extremely accomplished afterwards.
 And you’ll have amazing photos to remember it by!

 When to Hike Trolltunga

 The Trolltunga hiking season technically starts in June and ends in September.
 Hiking Trolltunga in May or October requires a guide and hiking during winter months is illegal.
 After hiking and camping there in the middle of summer (August), I completely understand why visit Norway has posted this regulation on a sign.
 It was COLD overnight and I can’t even imagine the weather a hiker would come across during winter months.
 It’s simply not safe.
 Ideally, you would hike in the end of July or beginning of August.
 Be sure to also watch weather conditions carefully even if you are hiking during summer.

 If it’s already raining before you leave, rethink your plan for that day.
 Hiking 10 hours in the rain isn’t ideal and the trail becomes slippery and pretty dangerous when it’s wet.
 On top of that, Trolltunga is best viewed when it’s sunny and clear.